5gon12eder/msc-graphstudy/README.md

  - [`STP`](http://steinlib.zib.de/format.php) &mdash; SteinLib STP Data Format
  - [`TLP`](http://tulip.labri.fr/TulipDrupal/?q=tlp-file-format) &mdash; Tulip software graph format
  - [`YGRAPH`](http://www3.cs.stonybrook.edu/~algorith/implement/nauty/distrib/makebg.c)

+<sup><i>e)</i></sup>&nbsp;If `layout` is set to `true` then all graphs must have an associated layout which will be
+treated as the native layout for the respective graph.
+If the archive contains multiple versions of the same graph, all but one will be discarded.
+If `layout` is set to `false`, only the graph data will be imported even if layout data would be available.
+Duplicate graphs will be discarded.
+If `layout` is set to the special value `null` (which is the default) then graphs are assumed to have no native layout but if a graph happens to have associated layout information, it will be imported and (later) treated as an unclassified layout.
+(Such layouts will not be used for training or testing and have no implicit quality assigned.)
+In this case, if the archive contains multiple versions of the same graph, all layouts (if any) will be imported.

 Unlike vanilla JSON, the format used for the `imports.json` file allows you to use simple comments introduced by two consecutive forward-slashes as the first non-white-space characters on a line and will cause the entire line to be